uriel1998/multiple_scripts/README.md

 Uses [yad](https://smokey01.com/yad/) to present a simple GUI for adding entries to todo.txt file.
 See the yad-todo.png file for what it might look like.
+If the program is not running, ensure that it is getting the `todo.txt` file passed to it!

 ## kpf.sh